 Science, Tech, Math › Science How Many Atoms There Are in the Human Body Atoms in the Body Share Flipboard Email Print Andrew Brookes / Getty Images Science Chemistry Biochemistry Basics Chemical Laws Molecules Periodic Table Projects & Experiments Scientific Method Physical Chemistry Medical Chemistry Chemistry In Everyday Life Famous Chemists Activities for Kids Abbreviations & Acronyms Biology Physics Geology Astronomy Weather & Climate By Anne Marie Helmenstine, Ph.D.
 Chemistry Expert Ph.D., Biomedical Sciences, University of Tennessee at Knoxville B.A., Physics and Mathematics, Hastings College Dr. Helmenstine holds a Ph.D. in biomedical sciences and is a science writer, educator, and consultant.
 She has taught science courses at the high school, college, and graduate levels. our editorial process Facebook Facebook Twitter Twitter Anne Marie Helmenstine, Ph.D.
 Updated April 05, 2019 Have you ever wondered how many atoms are in the human body?
 Here's the calculation and answer to the question.
 Short Answer There are approximately 7 x 1027 atoms in the average human body.
 This is the estimate for a 70 kg adult human male.
 Generally, a smaller person would contain fewer atoms; a larger person would contain more atoms.
 Atoms in the Body On average, 87 percent of the atoms in the body are hydrogen or oxygen.
 Carbon, hydrogen, nitrogen, and oxygen together account for 99 percent of the atoms in a person.
 There are 41 chemical elements found in most people.
 The exact number of atoms of the trace elements varies widely according to age, diet, and environmental factors.
-Some of these elements are needed for chemical processes in the body, but others (e.g., lead, uranium, radium) have no known function or are toxic contaminants.
+Some of these elements are needed for chemical processes in the body, but others (e.g., lead, uranium, radium) have no known function or are contaminants.
 Low levels of these elements are a natural part of the environment and typically do not cause health problems.
 In addition to the elements listed in the table, additional trace elements may be found in some individuals.
 Reference: Freitas, Robert A., Jr., Nanomedicine, http://www.foresight.org/Nanomedicine/index.html, 2006.
 Atomic Composition of a Lean 70-kg Man Element # of Atoms hydrogen 4.22 x 1027 oxygen 1.61 x 1027 carbon 8.03 x 1026 nitrogen 3.9 x 1025 calcium 1.6 x 1025 phosphorus 9.6 x 1024 sulfur 2.6 x 1024 sodium 2.5 x 1024 potassium 2.2 x 1024 chlorine 1.6 x 1024 magnesium 4.7 x 1023 silicon 3.9 x 1023 fluorine 8.3 x 1022 iron 4.5 x 1022 zinc 2.1 x 1022 rubidium 2.2 x 1021 strontium 2.2 x 1021 bromine 2 x 1021 aluminum 1 x 1021 copper 7 x 1020 lead 3 x 1020 cadmium 3 x 1020 boron 2 x 1020 manganese 1 x 1020 nickel 1 x 1020 lithium 1 x 1020 barium 8 x 1019 iodine 5 x 1019 tin 4 x 1019 gold 2 x 1019 zirconium 2 x 1019 cobalt 2 x 1019 cesium 7 x 1018 mercury 6 x 1018 arsenic 6 x 1018 chromium 6 x 1018 molybdenum 3 x 1018 selenium 3 x 1018 beryllium 3 x 1018 vanadium 8 x 1017 uranium 2 x 1017 radium 8 x 1010 Cite this Article Format mla apa chicago Your Citation Helmenstine, Anne Marie, Ph.D.
-"How Many Atoms Are There in a Human Cell?
-What Are the Elements in the Human Body?
-Chemical Composition of the Human Body How Much of Your Body Is Water?
-Elemental Composition of the Human Body by Mass How Many Atoms Exist in the Universe?
-How Much Are the Elements in Your Body Worth?
-The Elemental Composition of the Human Body The Elemental Composition of the Human Body Calculating the Number of Atoms and Molecules in a Drop of Water Essential Element Facts in Chemistry No Two Snowflakes Alike - True or False How Many Carbon Atom Moles in One Mole of Sucrose?
-Can You Drink Heavy Water?
-20 Fun Oxygen Facts for Kids How Are Elements Named?
+"How Many Atoms There Are in the Human Body."
+ThoughtCo, Aug.
+17, 2021, thoughtco.com/how-many-atoms-are-in-human-body-603872.
+Helmenstine, Anne Marie, Ph.D.
+(2021, August 17).
+How Many Atoms There Are in the Human Body.
+Retrieved from https://www.thoughtco.com/how-many-atoms-are-in-human-body-603872 Helmenstine, Anne Marie, Ph.D.
+"How Many Atoms There Are in the Human Body."
+ThoughtCo. https://www.thoughtco.com/how-many-atoms-are-in-human-body-603872 (accessed September 25, 2021). copy citation Chemical Composition of the Human Body Avogadro's Number Example Chemistry Problem What Are the Elements in the Human Body?
+Names and Uses of 10 Common Gases How Many Atoms Are There in a Human Cell?
+20 Fun Oxygen Facts for Kids What Is a Mole in Chemistry?
+How Much of Your Body Is Water?
+How Many Elements Can Be Found Naturally?
+Human Body Project Ideas Learn About All the Different Organ Systems in the Human Body How to Balance Chemical Equations How Much Water Is in the Human Body?
+The Most Important Molecules in Your Body Elemental Composition of the Human Body by Mass How Much Oxygen Does One Tree Produce?